 Ethereum’s developers have decided on eight Ethereum Improvement Proposals (EIP) to explore for the Shanghai update which is coming in the second half of 2023.
 One of the big features will be the ability to actually withdraw ETH that’s staked in the network (currently being tested on the Shandong Testnet), and proto danksharding which will enable layer 2 scaling solutions to operate faster and better.

 We are currently in the second longest Bitcoin bear market in history, with Crypto Winter lasting more than 380 days this time (worse than 2018) and fast approaching the 415 days of the 2013-2015 bear market.
 The number of Bitcoin US ‘millionaire’ wallets fell from 113K in November last year to 23,245 today.
-Bitcoin dominance is currently near the lows it saw at the tail end of the early 2018 bull market when altcoins were all the rage.
+Bitcoin dominance is currently near the lows it saw at the tail end of the early 2018 bull market when altcoins were all the rage on NZ crypto exchanges and beyond.
 During the 2018/2019 bear market, BTC dominance went to 70% as users abandoned ‘shitcoins’ but that hasn’t happened this time around.
 Glassnode’s latest report says the current period is “one of the heaviest capitulation events in history” and there are few historical precedents apart from 2018.
 However: “those few analogues that exist in Bitcoin history, albeit small in sample size, turned out in hindsight to be the points of absolute seller exhaustion.”

 Until next week, happy trading!